squeeglii/grapplemod-restitched/docs/v2_update.md

        - "unlocked"
            - "namespaced:id1": true
            - "namespaced:id2": false
-       -  "customization": <see new grapple hook "custom">
+       -  "customization": <see new grapple hook "custom"

+### Other Internal Changes Like

+ - Grappling Hook Physics Controllers now have ResourceLocation ids
+ - Key Enums have been replaced with just vanilla KeyMappings
+ - Cleaned Up + Refactored a lot of the older classes.